Borax Lake (Oregon)

 The lake contains high concentrations of borax (sodium borate), as well as arsenic and lead.
 Despite this, it is home to a unique species of fish, known as the Borax Lake chub.
 The species was formerly threatened by development of geothermal energy in the vicinity.
 However, in 1993 The Nature Conservancy bought 160 acre of private land, including the lake, in order to protect it; the U.S. Fish and Wildlife Service has designated 640 acre near the lake as critical habitat, and the Steens Mountain Cooperative Management and Protection Act of 2000 put the area around the lake off-limits to geothermal exploration and mining.
+After the population recovered, the U.S. Fish and Wildlife Service removed the Borax Lake chub from the federal endangered species list in July 2020.
+Federal officials planned to monitor the fish for 10 years after delisting.
+Oregon's Fish and Wildlife Commission removed it from the state threatened and endangered species list in February 2021.
 The lake and nearby wetlands and water bodies such as Alvord Lake, north of the small community of Fields, provide important bird habitat.